 The government's January 2026 consultation response confirmed:

-- GBIS ends 31 March 2026 as originally planned (not extended)
+- GBIS closed to new applications on 31 March 2026 as originally planned (not extended)

 - ECO4 extended to 31 December 2026 (was due to end March 2026)